stevcooo/ProductScraper/Readme.md

 - [`CheckForUsersReadyForEmailNotification.cs`](ProductScraper.Functions/EmailNotificationsFunctions/CheckForUsersReadyForEmailNotification.cs)

 ## Scraping
 Initial idea of this project was web scraping.
-Whole scraping logic in located in this project in `Scrape` method in `Utils` class.
+Whole scraping logic in located in this project in `Scrape` method in [`Utils.cs`](ProductScraper.Functions/Common/Utils.cs) class.
 I'm using [`HtmlAgilityPack`](https://html-agility-pack.net) here to do all the web scraping.
 It's a really nice package with tons of features and handles the web scraping very well in my experience.
 In order to scrape info from web site, we need to configure witch info is important for us, in this case Name, Price and Availability.
 Because every website has it's own layout, we will create Config for each domain that we want to scrape info from.
 I've created a video where I show how to add configuration for a website.
 ###LINK TO VIDEO###